namitoyokota/BackToThePast/README.md

 OR

 In order to use your own PPM to create grayscale pictures, move your PPM image to 'Color-to-Gray' directory and go into makefile.
 In there, change 'Stawberry.ppm' to the name of your PPM file, and change the output file names to whatever you choose.
-Then, run makefile with
+Then, in terminanl, run makefile with

 ```
 make